TeamXenonDuke/xenon-gas-exchange-consortium/README.md

 You can verify if you have conda by typing `which conda` in your terminal.

-### Installation Using `setup.sh`
+### Steps 2.2. and 2.3. `setup.sh`

-Steps 2.2 and 2.3 of installation can be completed automatically using the bash script `setup.sh` in the pipeline folder.
-If you wish to complete the process manually, skip to [Step 2.2](#22-virtual-environment-creation-and-package-installation).
+Steps 2.2 and 2.3 of installation can be completed automatically using the bash script `setup.sh` in the main pipeline directory.
+If you wish to complete the process manually, refer to [Manual Instructions for Steps 2.2. and 2.3.](#manual-instructions-for-steps-22-and-23) in [Appendix A: Additional Installation Information](#appendix-a-additional-installation-information).

-`cd` to the main pipeline folder (`xenon-gas-exchange-consortium`) before running the next commands!
+**`cd` to the main pipeline folder (`xenon-gas-exchange-consortium`) before running the next commands!**

 Run the following commands to automate steps 2.2 and 2.3.
 The first command will allow you to run `setup.sh` on your terminal.